Iovva/Hypera-Social-Network/README.md

 <br>

 ## How to install
-If one may desire to get Hypera up and running on their PC, I've included an sql script, "script.sql", for generating the required database.
-Also, you may need to toy around with a module-info.java and Gradle files if you want to make it work!
+If you may desire to get Hypera up and running on their PC you will need to toy around with a module-info.java and Gradle files to make it work!

 Gradle command : gradle wrapper --gradle-version 3.3 .